melatg0/CausalAbstraction/README.md

 ### Neural Network Features

 What are the basic building blocks we should look at when trying to understand how AI systems work internally?
 This question is still being debated among researchers.
 The causal abstraction framework remains agnostic to this question by allowing for building blocks of any shape and sizes that we call **features**.
 The features of a hidden vector in a neural network are accessed via an invertible **featurizer**, which might be an orthogonal matrix, the identity function, or an autoencoder.
-The files in model_units
+The neural network components are implemented in the `neural/` directory with modular access to different model units.

 ### Interchange Interventions